Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

 \subsection{Choice of parameters}

-The following numerical experiments are implemented using the utility and cost functions respectively mentioned in \Cref{ex:utility_population} for the population and in \Cref{ex:cost_government} for the government.
-To summarise, we choose

-for all $(t,x,s,i) \in [0,T] \times \R \times \R_+^2$, $a \in A := [\varepsilon, 1]$ and $b \in B := [0, \beta^{\rm max}]$.
-These functions require to specify several parameters, provided in \Cref{tab:params_contract}.
-In addition, the set of parameters used for the simulations of the epidemic dynamics given by \eqref{eq:SIS_SIR} are provided in \Cref{tab:params_SIR} and are inspired by those chosen by \citeauthor*{elie2020contact} \cite{elie2020contact}.
+The set of parameters used for the simulations of the epidemic dynamics given by \eqref{eq:SIS_SIR} are provided in \Cref{tab:params_SIR} and are inspired by those chosen by \citeauthor*{elie2020contact} \cite{elie2020contact}.
 Recall that the parameter $\overline \beta$ denotes the usual contact rate within the population, before the beginning of the lockdown.
 In other words, $\overline \beta$ represents the initial and effective transmission rate of the disease, without any specific effort of the population.
 The associated reproduction number $\mathcal R_0$, commonly defined by $\mathcal R_0 := \overline \beta / (\nu+\rho)$ in the literature on epidemic models, is equal to $2.0$, and is thus in the confidence interval of available data, see for example \citeauthor{li2020early} \cite{li2020early}.
-Recall that the parameters $\lambda$ and $\mu$ represent respectively the birth and (natural) death rates among the population, and therefore reflect the demographic dynamics unrelated to the epidemic, while $\gamma$ represents the death rate associated to the disease.
-To simplify, and since the duration of the COVID--19 epidemic should be relatively short in comparison to the life expectancy at birth, we choose to disregard the demographic dynamics by setting $\lambda = \mu = 0$.
+Then, the parameters $\lambda$ and $\mu$ represent respectively the birth and (natural) death rates among the population, and therefore reflect the demographic dynamics unrelated to the epidemic, while $\gamma$ represents the death rate associated to the disease.
+To simplify, and since the duration of the COVID-19 epidemic should be relatively short in comparison to the life expectancy at birth, we choose to disregard the demographic dynamics by setting $\lambda = \mu = 0$.
 In contrast, we set $\gamma = 1\%$, since the mortality associated with the disease appears to be significant.
-Finally, recall that the parameters $\nu$ and $\rho$ correspond respectively to the recovery rates in the SIS and SIR models, \textit{i.e.}, the inverse of the virus contagious period.
-Since we want to consider here a SIR dynamic, we let $\nu = 0$ and $\rho = 0.1$, to account for the average 10--day duration of COVID--19 disease.
+Finally, recall that the parameters $\nu$ and $\rho$ correspond respectively to the recovery rates in the SIS and SIR models.
+Since we want to consider here a SIR dynamic, we let $\nu = 0$ and $\rho = 0.1$, to account for the average 10-day duration of COVID-19 disease.

+In addition, the following numerical experiments are implemented using the utility and cost functions mentioned in \Cref{ex:utility_pop}.
+These functions require to specify several parameters, provided in \Cref{tab:params_contract}.